 (5) Letters of Commitment.
 If your proposal includes the significant involvement of other eligible organizations, your application must include letters of commitment from them.

 IV.
 Application Review Process and Selection Criteria

 The Transportation Statistics Research Grants program uses a competitive process and applications will be evaluated based on the merit and relevance of the proposed project in relation to the other applications received.
 BTS anticipates making multiple awards based on this solicitation.
-While BTS will select the Start Printed Page 67444most meritorious proposals, we may choose to not award all available funds.
+While BTS will select the most meritorious proposals, we may choose to not award all available funds.

 Upon receiving an application, BTS will conduct an initial review to determine if it meets the eligibility criteria and contains all of the items specified under the Application Contents section of this announcement.
 A BTS evaluation committee will then review each complete application from an eligible recipient using the evaluation criteria listed below (the order of criteria does not designate priority) and the BTS Director will select the final grants.
 The evaluation criteria are: